liangyang-mt/DeskVision/README.md

 **2. Download weights**

-For open source weights, please visit [huggingface](https://huggingface.co/caca9527/GUIExplorer) to download, and place the downloaded model weights in the `./pretrained_weights` folder.
-Currently, 7B pre-trained models are provided.
+We will release multimodal visual understanding model GUIExplorer in the huggingface.

 ## 🚀 Inference
 **1. Inference commands**